 Land Transport permits for transport services, rental service or passenger services.

-A license or permit may be required if your business is involved in taxi services, rental or passenger service.
-The licensing of transport services are administered through the Ministry of Transport.
+A licence or permit may be required if your business is involved in taxi services, rental or passenger service.
+The licencing of transport services are administered through the Ministry of Transport.
 Click here for Land Transport Website details.

-This checklist is a guide only however, you may need to do further research on the licenses and permits relevant to your business.
+This checklist is a guide only however, you may need to do further research on the licences and permits relevant to your business.

-The issue of a liquor license is managed through the Ministry of Transport
+The issue of a liquor licence is managed through the Ministry of Transport

-Any sale or supply of liquor in public places requires a license as stated in the Sale of Liquor Act 1991-1992.
-The Act sets out the requirements and criteria the Liquor Licensing Authority consider when granting liquor licenses.
-In many cases these licenses serve to show that the business in question has met specific liquor-regulated standards.
+Any sale or supply of liquor in public places requires a licence as stated in the Sale of Liquor Act 1991-1992.
+The Act sets out the requirements and criteria the Liquor Licencing Authority consider when granting liquor licences.
+In many cases these licences serve to show that the business in question has met specific liquor-regulated standards.

-Liquor License is issued to a named person, company or organization and cannot be transferred.
-There are different types of licenses as identified in Part II of the Act, and these may include:
+Liquor Licence is issued to a named person, company or organization and cannot be transferred.
+There are different types of licences as identified in Part II of the Act, and these include: